 Camp Pickett initially was the home of the 79th Infantry Division but also became the primary training center for medical field as the Medical Replacement Training Center.
 Camp Pickett had numerous lakes, wooded terrains and rolling countryside and made it suitable for various military training programs.
-The War Department decided to use this camp and established a new basic medical training center for political reasons in order to reduce the the heavy training loads at Camp Lee.
+The War Department decided to use this camp and established a new basic medical training center for political reasons in order to reduce the short- and long-range heavy training loads at Camp Lee.
 In June 1942, the medical trainees from Camp Lee marched for 35 miles in three days.
 According to Brigadier General William Dear, the War Department saved 5,000 gallons of gasoline in moving the trainees from Camp Lee in the “interest of national warfare”.
 Several thousands of cadres and trainees from Camp Lee arrived with the 79th Division simultaneously.
 The training center also established number of specialty schools for cooks, clerks and ambulance drivers, NCO and officer candidate schools.
 The camp became the bustling center for all types of training.

 The average training period for specialty school took about 13 weeks.
 In 16 months of training, the MTRC produced 150,000 trained medical soldiers.
 The soldiers received training in various areas of laboratory, pharmacy, dental, optical, and general hospitals to perform special duties from the frontlines to medical units or general hospitals.
 The trainees also learned first aid, evacuation procedures over difficult terrain and treatment of all types of diseases.
 Soldiers had to be trained fast and be technically proficient so they can be shipped to their duty stations.
 The MRTC grew to 14 medical battalions and continued on supporting the war missions.
 Then in 1943, the demands for replacement training declined, the MRTC was finally deactivated after the last graduating class ended.

 The Hospital Center